bingomanatee/mirror/README.md

 selectors are only relevant for Object and Map - type values.

+Selectors must be immerable, unless the state itself is mutable.

 ```javascript

 const m = new Mirror({ x: 1, y: 2 }, {